Mark Smith (footballer, born 1960): Playing career

 A local boy from Shirecliffe, Smith developed through the ranks and into the first team with Sheffield Wednesday in 1977.
 He was renowned for his prowess from the penalty spot, achieving a club record eleven successful penalty conversions in the 1979–80 season.
 During his time at Hillsborough, the club won promotion out of the Third Division in 1979–80 (a campaign in which Smith was named in the PFA Team of the Year), and were promoted out of the Second Division in 1983–84.
 Wednesday also reached the FA Cup semi-finals in 1982–83 and 1985–86, and posted a fifth-place finish in the First Division in 1985–86.
 Smith played a total of 282 league games for Wednesday during his ten years at Hillsborough, playing under Jack Charlton and then Howard Wilkinson.
 He was voted the club's Player of the Year in 1981.
-He won five caps for England under-21s, playing against: the Republic of Ireland, Romania, Switzerland, Hungary and Poland.
+He won five caps for England under-21s, playing against the Republic of Ireland, Romania, Switzerland, Hungary and Poland.

 Smith joined Dave Smith's Second Division Plymouth Argyle in 1987.
 He racked up 82 league appearances in three mid-table campaigns, the latter two of which were under the management of Ken Brown, before he moved on to league rivals Barnsley in 1990.

 Mel Machin's side missed out on the play-offs on goal difference in 1990–91, but finished mid-table in 1991–92; Smith was named as the club's Player of the Year for the Player of the Year season.
 Smith played over 100 games for the "Tykes" in just under three years before joining Neil Warnock's Notts County in 1992.
 At age 32, it was at County where his career stuttered, he had loan spells with John Rudge's Port Vale, Huddersfield Town and Third Division Chesterfield.
 He scored on his Chesterfield debut on 3 April 1993, in a 2–1 win over Walsall.
 He only played between five and six league games at each of the four clubs (including Notts County).

 In the summer of 1993, Smith joined Lincoln City, making his debut in the club's opening day 1–0 defeat at Colchester United on 14 August 1993.
-In March 1994, with manager Keith Alexander lacking an assistant, Smith was appointed to a player-coach role at the club though the appointment coincided with his final professional appearance in the 2–0 home victory over Colchester United on 15 March 1994.
+In March 1994, with manager Keith Alexander lacking an assistant, Smith was appointed to a player-coach role at the club.
+However, the appointment coincided with his final professional appearance in the 2–0 home victory over Colchester United on 15 March 1994.